 With interest rates set to remain at record low levels there is precious little to be earned on savings accounts and any return less than the prevailing rate of inflation means that your capital is being eroded.

 A cash ISA is simply a savings product that pays returns with no deduction of tax – a saving of 20% to standard rate taxpayers and 40% to those that pay at the higher level.

-£280 billion is currently invested in cash ISAs but rates have been declining, with the best instant access account currently available paying just 1.31%, meaning that savers are losing the ‘real’ value of their money because annual inflation as measured by the Consumer Price Index including housing – CPIH – is running at 0.7% in the year to February 2021.
+£280 billion is currently invested in cash ISAs but rates have been declining, with the best instant access account currently available paying just 0.4%, meaning that savers are losing the ‘real’ value of their money because annual inflation as measured by the Consumer Price Index including housing – CPIH – is running at 0.7% in the year to February 2021.

 From April 6th, 2016, new rules came come into play which allowed basic-rate taxpayers to earn £1,000 of savings interest without the taxman taking a slice, and higher-rate taxpayers will be able to earn £500 – a personal savings allowance (PSA).